JacekBialek/PriceIndices/README.md

 <img src="man/figures/README-unnamed-chunk-45-1.png" width="100%" /> **elasticity**

 This function returns a value of the elasticity of substitution.
 If the **method** parameter is set to **lm** (it is a default value), the procedure of estimation solves the equation: LM(sigma)-CW(sigma)=0 numerically, where LM denotes the Lloyd-Moulton price index, the CW denotes a current weight counterpart of the Lloyd-Moulton price index, and sigma is the elasticity of substitution parameter, which is estimated.
 If the **method** parameter is set to **f**, the Fisher price index formula is used instead of the CW price index.
+If the **method** parameter is set to **t**, the Tornqvist price index formula is used instead of the CW price index.
+If the **method** parameter is set to **w**, the Walsh price index formula is used instead of the CW price index.
 If the **method** parameter is set to **sv**, the Sato-Vartia price index formula is used instead of the CW price index.The procedure continues until the absolute value of this difference is greater than the value of the 'precision' parameter.
 For example:

 ``` r
 elasticity(coffee, start = "2018-12", end = "2019-01")